 Users who don’t have a lot of experience with VPNs and want software which is incredibly easy to use should try CyberGhost.
 This service does have the good security we look for, with 256-bit encryption and a no logging policy.
 But what makes it stand out is the graphical user interface of the software, which makes it ever so simple to select the right options for your needs.
 You just open up the software and choose from options like browse anonymously, torrent anonymously, or unblock websites.
 Users in the Philippines will most likely want the browse anonymously option, which will disguise your IP address and anonymise your browsing data.

-The range of servers available is large, with more than 1300 servers in 59 countries, and the software is available for iOS, Android, Windows, and Mac OS.
+The range of servers available is truly impressive, with more than 5,700 servers in 90 countries, and the software is available for iOS, Android, Windows, and Mac OS.

 Other security features of this service include the use of 256-bit encryption and a no logging policy.
 The server network is not as large as some others, at 700 servers in 70 different countries, but this is still plenty of servers to let you find one which works for you.
 The software is available for platforms including Windows, Mac OS, iOS, and Android.